seanpm2001/.github/profile/README.md

 # Welcome

-This organization is run by [@seanpm2001](https://github.com/seanpm2001/) to see other/all organizations run by this user, and to view what they are for, I recommend the [GitHub Organization Info database project](https://github.com/seanpm2001/GitHub_Organization_Info) it contains all the necessary info.
+This organization is run by [@seanpm2001](https://github.com/seanpm2001/).
+To see other/all organizations run by this user, and to view what they are for, I recommend the [GitHub Organization Info database project](https://github.com/seanpm2001/GitHub_Organization_Info) it contains all the necessary info.

 ## FAQ